Summer Reading: Grades 9-12

 Welcome to our Albany High Summer Reading page!

-You will also find directions for the writing assignment that is due in September upon return to school.
+In this space, you will be able to view an book recommendation videos starring our wonderful librarians, and find directions for the writing assignment that is due in September upon return to school.

 Summer reading is here!